DDD Academy

 • Thinking Functionally about the domain

-• Model behaviors as pure functions
+• Model behaviours as pure functions

 • Functions operating on data (inverse of how we think of OO)

-• Behavior / Function composition
+• Behaviour / Function composition

 • Managing side-effects